 Our Expectations: We expect only the highest standards of behaviour from our GEMS World Academy students.
-This involves adhering to the GWA GENIUS Values, and the IB Learner Profile at all times.
+This involves adhering to the GWA GENIUS Values and GEMS Jewels of Kindness, and the IB Learner Profile at all times.

 BEHAVIOUR AND CONSEQUENCES